SSWConsulting/SSW.Rules.Content/rules/follow-up-after-spec-review/rule.md

 ### Appointment template

-To facilitate the scheduling of the follow-up meeting, here's a template that the Account Manager can use:
+To facilitate the scheduling of the follow-up meeting, here's a template that Account Managers can use:

 ::: email-template
 |          |     |